TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingFunctional.rst

 Database fixtures
 =================

-To populate the test database tables with rows to prepare any gives scenario, the helper method :php:`$this->importCSVDataSet()` can be used.
+To populate the test database tables with rows to prepare any given scenario, the helper method :php:`$this->importCSVDataSet()` can be used.
 Note it is not possible to inject a fully prepared database, for instance it is not possible to provide a full `.sqlite` database and work on this in the test case.
 Instead, database rows should be provided as `.csv` files to be loaded into